In a town of Whistler's size, it's easy to recognize your neighbours.

 "Of course, the Canadian tradition used to be you would get free refills," explained Joan Richoz, Goebl's longtime landlord and friend.
 "He would buy one coffee and he would sit there for about two or three hours getting refills.

 "He'd just drink coffee all day—half of the cup would be cream and the other half would be sugar ... that's how he got (the name) Mr. Coffee."

 Over the course of his nearly four decades in Whistler, Goebl became a character that many locals recognized, but few knew well.

-He was born in Austria in 1940 and moved to France in 1946, where he lived until immigrating to Canada 1964.
+Goebl was born in Austria in 1940 and moved to France in 1946, where he lived until immigrating to Canada 1964.
 He worked for several years in Vancouver before moving to Whistler in 1981.
-Goebl's story is similar to that of many locals: he came to visit his brother, a good friend of Richoz and her husband Marcel, and never left.
-He lived in a studio the Richozes fixed up for him on their Alpine Meadows' property since he first arrived in Whistler 37 years ago.
+His story is similar to that of many locals: he came to visit his brother, a good friend of Richoz and her husband Marcel, and never left.
+He lived in a studio the Richozes fixed up for him on their Alpine Meadows property since he first arrived in Whistler 37 years ago.

 Although he was a machinist by trade, he took up various odd jobs, including dishwashing at establishments like the Bearfoot Bistro and Citta's (the space that now houses the Beacon), until landing a job in his field, helping make custom bikes and parts for Maurice Lavoie in Pemberton.

 It was a fitting gig for Goebl—many longtime residents will remember seeing him riding his bike around town, in recent years, wearing an oversized ski jacket.
 "He'd be wearing that winter, summer, day, night—because it usually had lots of pockets he'd put all his stuff in," recalled Richoz.